bketelsen/storyblog/content/posts/win-the-dev-box.md

   - I’m assuming you’re coming from a *Nix system like MacOS or a Linux distribution
   - I’m assuming you’re looking for a setup on Windows that feels like the dev environment that you already have
   - I’m assuming that you’re familiar with the bash or zsh shell, and have basic skills on the command line
+  - I'm assuming that you're open minded enough to stay with the switch beyond the first few days of discomfort with something new

+## Getting Started

+As an open source developer, almost all the projects I work on are best developed on Linux.
+My goal in this guide is to set up a modern Windows 10 environment that rivals the development experience on Linux while providing the comforts of a mainstream operating system.
+And by "comforts" I mean things like working audio, long battery life, and stable office suites.
+Linux has come a *long* way, but it's still hard to make it a daily driver for most people.

 ## Installation

+After unboxing your new laptop the first thing to do is rename it.
+Windows comes with a randomly generated host name by default.
+Yuck!

 *  Rename your PC